10 Reasons Why epoxy resin gets hot! 🔥

 Resin poured in thick layers or deep molds has the tendency to trap and retain more heat, which intensifies the curing heat.
 The accumulated heat may cause problems such as cracking.

-By allowing each layer to partially cure before adding more resin, you can control the heat generated and reduce the risk of defects.
+When working with deep molds or casting thick layers, pour your resin in thinner layers.
+By letting each layer to partially cure before adding more resin, you can control the heat generated and reduce the risk of defects.
+The layering technique helps distribute the heat more evenly throughout the project.

 8. Excessive Mixing